-(d) In spirit: When others operate in the flesh or outside the spirit of God, you must be led or controlled by the Holy Spirit and reject every work of the flesh like lying, hatred, selfishness, stealing etc. (Galatians 5:16).
+(d) In spirit: When others operate in the flesh or outside the spirit of God, you must be led or controlled by the Holy Spirit and reject every work of the flesh such as lying, hatred, selfishness, and stealing.
+(Galatians 5:16).

 (e) In faith: When people around you do not put their faith in God or do not profess their faith, you should demonstrate your faith in God and speak aloud of what God can do for a man of faith (Hebrews 10:23).

 CONCLUSION: Every child who wants to please God must always dare to be different.
 Do not follow the crowd or multitude to do evil.
 The majority is not always right.
-People may mock or laugh at you.
+People may mock you or laugh at you.
 Be a God-pleaser and not a men-pleaser.
 Do you want men’s applause or God’s commendation?
-“Let your light so shine before men, that they may see your good works and glorify your Father in heaven”.
-(Matthew 5:16) REMAIN BLESSED!
+“Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (Matthew 5:16).
+REMAIN BLESSED!

 Pastor (Mrs) Olanike Banso is a servant of God in Cedar Ministry International, Abuja, Nigeria.
-She has a ministry towards children using specially prepared Bible study outlines to minister to them.
+She has a ministry to children.

 Phone No: +2348155744752, +2348033113523